Matrix Decomposition and Applications: Existence of the Biconjugate Decomposition

-The biconjugate decomposition was proposed in \citet{chu1995rank} and discussed in \citet{yang2000matrix}.
-A variety of matrix decomposition methods can be unified via this biconjugate decomposition.
-And the existence of the biconjugate decomposition relies on the rank-one reduction theorem shown below. \begin{theorem}[Rank-One Reduction ] Given $m\times n$ matrix $\bA\in \real^{m\times n}$ with rank $r$, a pair of vectors $\bx\in \real^n$ and $\by\in \real^m$ such that $w=\by^\top\bA\bx \neq 0$, then the matrix $\bB=\bA-w^{-1}\bx\by^\top\bA$ has rank $r-1$ which has exactly one less than the rank of $\bA$. \end{theorem} \begin{proof}[of Theorem~\ref{theorem:rank-1-reduction}] If we can show that the dimension of the null space $\nspace(\bB)$ is one larger than that of $\bA$.
-Then this implicitly shows $\bB$ has a rank exactly one less than the rank of $\bA$.
+has rank $r-1$, which is exactly one less than the rank of $\bA$, i.e., $\rank(\bB)=\rank(\bA)-1$. \end{theorem} A generalization of the rank-one reduction is discussed in Problem~\ref{problem:rk_reduc}. \begin{proof}[of Theorem~\ref{theorem:rank-1-reduction}] To prove the theorem, it suffices to show that the dimension of the null space of $\bB$ is one greater than that of $\bA$, indicating that $\bB$ has a rank exactly one less than the rank of $\bA$.